(Last Updated on : 13-11-2018)

 .
 To certify a good harvest, they mollify Goddess Lakshmi

-of Tamil Nadu possess a monopoly over the dance called Pulli Atam, where the men folk dress ornately like a stripped carnivore, with tail, claws, whiskers and dance in the streets.
-Karagam
+possesses a monopoly over the dance called Pulli Atam, where the men folk dress ornately like a stripped carnivore with tail, claws, whiskers and dance in the streets.
+Among several tribal dances of India Karagam

 , the Goddess of health and rain.
-Men and women balance pots of uncooked rice
+In this dance, men and women balance pots of uncooked rice

 on their heads to the accompaniment of pipes and drums.